KlotzAndrew/klotzandrew.github.io/content/blog/2021/postgres-passing-65535-parameter-limit.md

 If you are doing bulk inserts into Postgres you may have hit a message like this `extended protocol limited to 65535 parameters`, You may be tempted to rewrite your query into chunks and loop over those chunks, but there is a better way!
 We will use a Golang example that passes the 65535 constraints and reduces the time to insert 25k records from 2.9s to 24ms.

+*A caveat on speed claims, I only tested this with the [Go pgx library][pgx] - so mileage may vary*

-The 65535 error refers to the fact that Postgres uses a 32-bit int for binding input parameters and is not able to track anything larger.
+The 65535 error refers to the fact that [Postgres wire protocol uses an Int16 for binding input parameters][bind_limit], which is also a [limit on the backend][param_limit].
 There is a trick I learned from [@HarlemCavalier][HarlemCavalier] in [promscale][promscale] using the `unnest` function to pass an array containing many values, with the array counting as a single parameter.
 The effective change in SQL looks like this:

 ```sql
 -- before